 The research result shows that the executives who had these characteristics achieved their goals during the coaching sessions.

 Needless to say, John and Tom achieved the goals they had set a year and a half later.
 Their organization is still continuing to improve its result under the leadership of Tom who is now at the top.

 What kind of clients improve their results by utilizing coaching?

 I collected the responses on this question from experienced fellow coaches when writing this column.

-As a result, it might have come up with the various ideas by him as "coach users" that I introduced here.
+As a result, it might have come up with the various ideas by coach users that I introduced earlier.

-I hope that the numerous specific ideas by Mr. A that I introduced will be useful for you, when you want to further enrich your coaching opportunities.
+I hope that the numerous specific ideas by John that I introduced will be useful for you, when you want to further enrich your coaching opportunities.

 ABOUT THE AUTHOR

 COACH A Co., Ltd. Director